Project: The West Fraser Road (WFR) Flood Recovery Project

-Background: The Narcos Creek Bridge on the West Fraser Road is approximately 20 km to the south of Quesnel on the west side of the Fraser River.
+Background: The Narcos Creek Bridge on the West Fraser Road (WFR) is approximately 20 km to the south of Quesnel on the west side of the Fraser River.
 The Ministry of Transportation, Southern Interior Region retained Binnie to provide highway design, drainage design, and coordination for the West Fraser Road (WFR) Flood Recovery Project.
 The end goal of the project is to replace the existing road that follows Narcosli Creek with a new road alignment, avoiding the creek as much as possible.

 Solutions to address the road recovery involved the realignment of approximately 5 kilometres of the West Fraser Road to avoid five large washout areas and 3 km of historic slides along the existing road alignment.
 The project realigned West Fraser Road onto the other side of the creek.
 This new road alignment required extensive coordination for rock excavation, large embankments, and a new bridge.

-As of Spring 2021, the design portion of the project has been completed, with construction underway for the new bridge structure and road alignment.
 The design of a new roadway alignment and improvements to the horizontal and vertical alignments will allow the local communities to return to their historic route.
 This removed their need to drive on a 40+ minute gravel detour to drive to Quesnel.